HeydenLabASU/FRESEAN-metadynamics/README.md

 make clean
 source ~/.bashrc
 ```
-If you have already set up GROMACS 2022.5 with Plumed 2.8, please proceed to the __FRESEAN Toolbox Programs__ section to get an overview of the provided tools.
-Proceed to the __Provided Protocols - HEWL Example__ section to get an overview on provided scripts.
+If you have already set up GROMACS 2022.5 with Plumed 2.8, please proceed to the **FRESEAN Toolbox Programs** section to get an overview of the provided tools.
+Proceed to the **Provided Protocols-HEWL Example** section to get an overview on provided scripts.
 </details>

 <details>